Benchmarking Positional Encodings for GNNs and Graph Transformers: Benchmarking Framework

-In our experiments, we use five different random seeds for the \textsc{BenchmarkingGNN}~\citep{dwivedi2023benchmarking} datasets and four for the others.
-The train-test split settings adhere to those established previously, employing a standard split ratio of 8:1:1.
-All experiments can be executed on either a single Nvidia RTX 3090 (24GB) or a single RTX A6000 (40GB).
-To avoid out-of-memory (OOM) issues on LRGB and OGB datasets, we ensure that 100GB of reserved CPU cluster memory is available when pre-transforming positional encodings.
-Configurations that did not fit into this computational envelope were not considered.
-The hyperparameters used for each architecture are provided in the Appendix, as well as running times and memory usage for the PE pre-processing.
+In our experiments, we used five different random seeds for the \textsc{BenchmarkingGNNs} datasets~\citep{dwivedi2023benchmarking} and four for the others.
+All experiments can be executed on a single Nvidia RTX 3090 (24GB) or a single RTX A6000 (40GB).
+To avoid out-of-memory (OOM) issues on LRGB datasets, we reserve up to 100GB of host memory for preprocessing Positional Encodings.
+For configurations that exceeded this compute/memory envelope (e.g., due to PE preprocessing or attention quadratic costs), we mark them as infeasible and exclude them consistently across models.
+The codebase can be found online: \url{https://github.com/ETH-DISCO/Benchmarking-PEs}.